Lichtenfels, Hesse: Münden

 In 1028, Emperor Konrad acknowledged that the Abbot of Corvey Abbey had given the dowager Alvered the estate at Gimundia for her lifelong use, thereby giving Münden its first documentary mention.
 Late in the 13th century, Corvey Abbey pledged the Amt of Münden to Count Otto of Waldeck.
 In a disagreement between Corvey and the Counts of Waldeck, Münden was awarded to the Counts in 1321 through arbitration.
 Münden, too, was included in Count Heinrich IV's pledge to Count Johann of Nassau as part of the former's daughter Elisabeth's dowry (see also Rhadern and Neukirchen above).
 As of 1473, Münden, which until then had been seat of a Corvey and later Waldeck Amt, belonged to the von Dalwigk Amt of Lichtenfels.
 In the disputes between the Electors of Cologne and Waldeck, Cologne also claimed Münden.
 However, as with Neukirchen, the Electors forwent their claim in 1663.

-Today, Münden, lying between Dalwigksthal and Medebach in Westphalia, belongs to Lichtenfels as a constituent community.
+Today, Münden, lying between Dalwigksthal and Medebach in Westphalia, belongs to Lichtenfels as a constituent municipality.
 Earlier names for the village besides Gimundia were Gemundi (1120), Gimunden (1125), Munden (1298), Gemonden (1321), Gemunden (1336, 1473) and Dreckmünden (1679).
 The village lies about 1 500 m from North Rhine-Westphalia and is home to about 420 people.